The Southern Connecticut State University

 For information regarding financial aid, please contact Ms. Gloria Lee at (203) 392-5445.

-*Deposits will be refunded in full if this application is rejected by the program Director.
+*Deposits will be refunded in full if this application is rejected by the program Directors.

 For further information please contact: